 In this post I’m going to talk about the WordPress update services in details, what are the ping

 services?
-How to update our WordPress ping list?
+How to update our WordPress ping list in 2018?
 If we are using the latest list, why our site is not indexed yet, what could be the other reasons?
 To get all these questions answered, read on.

 Once your blog is up, the next thing you think of is getting traffic, don’t you?